-Further, in [11], section 'Introduction' the VDA informs that
+In [20], section 'Introduction' the VDA informs that

 'The objective of working group 13 is the definition of the Automotive SPICE process reference and assessment model.
 In addition to that, it is the objective of the working group to give necessary clarifications and recommendations for the application of Automotive SPICE ...